zbikma/FlashCardApp-Issues/README.md

 ### Collaboration with ServerlessWebapp GPT

-I co-program with my custom AI assistant, **ServerlessWebapp GPT**[https://chatgpt.com/g/g-SGZoTjUKC-serverlesswebapp].
+I co-program with my custom AI assistant, [**ServerlessWebapp GPT**](https://chatgpt.com/g/g-SGZoTjUKC-serverlesswebapp).
 This GPT model is fine-tuned to work collaboratively, enhancing my coding productivity and serving as a personalized coding partner.
 What I find fascinating about AI and LLMs is their flexibility in adapting to different tasks, allowing me to create specialized agents for specific project needs.

 ### Conclusion